 — It’s harder to find privacy, if you like a little zen in the kitchen and your family likes to blare the game in the living area.

 — The lack of defined spaces can make decor and arranging furniture more of a challenge for some homeowners, especially if you generally struggle with home design.

 So, an open-concept design might be for you, or it might not.
 It might be on its way out, after a long period of dominance, or it might have plenty of life left.

 Here in Nashville, we think there are still more than a few open-concept takers, and a healthy share of historic home lovers who want things just as they were back when the home was built, walls and halls and all.
 And whatever you’re personally drawn to, we’d love to help you find the right fit for you.

 Which setup speaks more to you?
-Do either of these Nashville homes catch your eye, or are you looking for something different?
-Check out some more Nashville homes for sale here, and if we can help you track down the perfect fit, please reach ACRE here.
+Check out some more Nashville homes for sale here, and if we can help you track down the perfect new home, please reach ACRE here.